 This growth includes the past and present contributions of several fine analysts.
 Mark Schofield who splits his time among several regional and national sites continues doing work here.

-Dwain McFarland is about to show Pro Football Focus and Establish the Run how it’s done.
-We still do our annual projection series of NFL teams at the RSP Cast.
+Dwain McFarland is about to show Pro Football Focus how it’s done.
+We still find time to hang at the RSP Cast.

 J. Moyer is getting the chance to do what he always wanted–help run his own shop at FF Astronauts.
-I’m sure we’ll find a chance to do a podcast.
+I’m sure we’ll find a chance to do a podcast between his ever-growing family.

 Although the RSP has evolved greatly, the underlying thread of the work remains the same: Go Deep.